wp-plugins/worker/readme.txt

 == Changelog ==

+= 3.9.23 =
+- New: SEO reports can be branded and viewed by sharing an URL
+- New: Set custom database prefix for new clone destination
+- New: Automatic change all URL paths for new clone destination
+- New: Success and fail email notifications for scheduled backup tasks
+- Fix: Improved scheduled backups for limited server resources
+- Fix: Improved backup to Dropbox (now supporting larger backup files)
+- Fix: Handling of external images with bulk posting
+- Fix: Display plugin versions on manage plugins
+- Fix: Deprecated get_themes function
+- Fix: Special characters support for notes

 = 3.9.22 =
 - New: Backup support for Google Drive
 - New: Keyword tracking limit increased from 5 to 20 times the website limit (ie. with 25 website account you can now track the ranking for 500 keywords!)